Emirate of Mount Lebanon: Bashir Shihab II (1788–1841)

 Bashir (usually referred to as Bashir II to distinguish him from Haydar's father) was emir until 1841, making him the longest-reigning emir of the Lebanese mountains.
 He was viewed as a just but tough prince at the time.
 In this period, Lebanon began to modernize its administrative institutions.
 He made the Emirate stronger because he eliminated bickering petty feudal leaders and united the country with a tight grip.
 Bashir openly acknowledged that he was a Christian but at the same time he respected his Muslim subjects reminding them of Qureishi roots of Shihab princes.
 The Abi-Lamma clan, a Druze family who was a close ally of the Shihabs, also became Christians around the same time.
 After the death of Cezzar Ahmed in 1804, Bashir II moved to destroy the feudal families his predecessors had relied upon as allies.

 When Ibrahim Pasha moved his army into Syria in 1831, Bashir II offered his allegiance to the Egyptian forces and was granted extensive authority over much of Lebanon.
 He used his power to channelize taxes to create an effective military and administrative structure, which were extremely unpopular measures for a portion of the Lebanese feudal chiefs that led to wide-scale revolts by Druze and Christian tribal groups which he successfully suppressed.
 However, Bashir II was deposed by the British fleet anchored off Beirut and went into exile to Turkey.
-Up to this day his descendants live in Turkey.